Saturday, 2/7/2009

 Techie Talk by Judy @ 10:57 PM

-This post is just for Wordpress users who have found this blog by following a link from a more, shall we say, technically themed blog, and have been surprised (and even dismayed) to find a WP hack in amongst a discussion about stuff like hand-knit socks and yarn.
+This post is just for WordPress users who have found this blog by following a link from a more, shall we say, technically themed blog, and have been surprised (and even dismayed) to find a WP hack in amongst a discussion about stuff like hand-knit socks and yarn.
 This is a knitting blog.
 That’s what I talk about, more or less.
 But sometimes other things creep in.
-Wordpress, for example.
+WordPress, for example.
 You can get the link to the hack here, without having to search through knitting stuff.

 Although there is much to like about WP 2.5, the write panels suck.
 A great deal of scrolling up and down is required, disrupting the once smooth workflow.
 The width of the write area is limited, even on wide-screen monitors.
 The notification of pending posts and drafts has been removed.
 Usability is way, way down.